ExistensialReset/flowmosr/README.md

 **This is your time.**
 **This is your body.**
 **This is your place.**
+**This is all the life's planet, our Earth, our Mother.**

-If one day you want to try – start with rest.
+If one day you want to try Flow/M-OS-R in your own life – start with rest.
 Tell someone you trust, very simply:
 **“Today we rest together.
 No one has to earn it.”**

-> This is a gift from someone who has never walked in your shoes.
+> This whole repository is a gift from someone who has never walked in your shoes.

- Take what feels right.
+ Take what feels

+   Right for you

-  Leave the rest.
+     Leave the rest

-> You are already enough.
+> Remember that you are already enough.